biglocalnews/warn-scraper/docs/contributing.rst

     if __name__ == "__main__":
         scrape()

 When creating a scraper, there are a few rules of thumb.

+1. The raw data being scraped — whether it be HTML, CSV or PDF — should be saved to the cache unedited.
+We aim to store pristine versions of our source data.

-States should generally have a single export file, unless there's a known edge case.
-Any intermediate files gathered during data processing should not be stored in the data folder or published to the BLN platform.
+2. The data extracted from source files should be exported as a single file.
+Any intermediate files generated during data processing should not be written to the data folder.
 Such files should be written to the cache directory.

+3. The final export should be the state's postal code, in lower case.
+For example, Iowa's final file should be saved as `ia.csv`.

-For simple cases, use a cache name identical to the final export name (e.g. `cache/mo.csv` and `exports/mo.csv`).
-If many files need to be cached, create a subdirectory using the lower-case state postal code and apply a sensible naming scheme to the cached files (e.g. `cache/mo/page_1.html`).
+4. For simple cases, use a cache name identical to the final export name.

+5. If many files need to be cached, create a subdirectory using the lower-case state postal code and apply a sensible naming scheme to the cached files (e.g. `mo/page_1.html`).

 Here's an example directory demonstrating the above conventions: